Global crowdfunding volumes rise 81 percent in 2012

 Many websites now offer small investors the opportunity to earn interest from lending money either to individuals or small businesses, while others allow people to invest as little as 10 pounds ($15) in companies in return for an equity stake.

-Interest in crowdfunding exploded after President Barack Obama signed the Jumpstart our Business Startups, or JOBS, act a year ago to legalize equity crowdfunding, subject to new rules being agreed by regulators.
+Interest in crowdfunding exploded after President Barack Obama signed the Jumpstart our Business Startups, or JOBS, act a year ago to legalise equity crowdfunding, subject to new rules being agreed by regulators.

-The market is growing, though it still pales in comparison to bank lending to small-and-medium-sized firms, which in the UK alone stood at 28.7 billion pounds ($43.4 billion) in the first nine months of 2012 according to Bank of England data.
+While the size of the market still pales in comparison to bank lending to small-and-medium-sized firms, which in the UK stood at 28.7 billion pounds ($43.4 billion) in the first nine months of 2012 according to Bank of England data, it is growing.

 North America accounts for the bulk of activity, with $1.6 billion raised there last year, a 105 percent increase on 2011.

-One of the most highly publicized crowdfunded deals last year saw smartwatch maker Pebble Technology raise more than $10 million through U.S. site Kickstarter, 100 times its target.
+One of the most highly publicised crowdfunded deals last year saw smartwatch maker Pebble Technology raise more than $10 million through U.S. site Kickstarter, 100 times its target.

 Sites seeking donations for charity or funding for creative projects in return for non-financial rewards - such as merchandise, access to computer games, or autographed albums - raised a total of $1.4 billion, Massolution said.